FamilyAlbum vs Remento (2026)

 Where it falls short

 No voice recording.
 You can't record a story, a voice memo, or any audio.
-Photos only.
+Photos, videos, and typed comments only.
 For families who want to preserve grandma's voice telling the story behind the photo, FamilyAlbum has nothing.

 Ads over family photos.
 In late 2025, FamilyAlbum added banner ads that display directly over family photos in the free tier.
 This triggered a wave of 1-star reviews from users who felt their private family space had been commercialized.
 You can remove ads by subscribing to FamilyAlbum Premium, but paying to remove ads from a free app feels different from paying for premium features.